mraleph/mraleph.github.com/_posts/2012-12-15-microbenchmarks-fairy-tale.md

 jmp B5
 {% endhighlight %}

-<small>[Confusing <code>stack-check</code> inside both loops is emitted by V8 to allow interruption of long running loops.
-If V8 for some reason (debugging, preemption, GC request etc) needs to pause JavaScript execution it will just set stack limit (located at `0xba5adc` for the runs above) and any currently running loop will pass control to the runtime system.]</small>
+<p><small>[Confusing <code>stack-check</code> inside both loops is emitted by V8 to allow interruption of long running loops.
+If V8 for some reason (debugging, preemption, GC request etc) needs to pause JavaScript execution it will just set stack limit (located at `0xba5adc` for the runs above) and any currently running loop will pass control to the runtime system.]</small></p>

 Indeed two strange moves appeared in `CostOfLenthPlusLoop`.
 My math was wrong again!